southworkscom/botbuilder-dotnet/tests/Adapters/Microsoft.Bot.Builder.Adapters.Facebook.TestBot/README.md

 ### Connect the bot with Facebook

 1 - Create a Facebook Account for Developers (https://developers.facebook.com/).

 2 - Create a new App.
 Give a name to the app and click Create App ID button.

 3 - In the Dashboard go to Add a Product and select Messenger by clicking on Set Up button

-        a) In the Access Tokens section, select a Facebook Page or create a new one.
+    A) In the Access Tokens section, select a Facebook Page or create a new one.
 This is the page where the bot will be tested later.

-        b) After selecting the page, the permissions should be edited
+    B) After selecting the page, the permissions should be edited

-        c) A Page Access Token is generated.
+    C) A Page Access Token is generated.
 Copy it, it will be needed to connect the adapter.

 4 - Get the app credentials.
 Go to Settings, Basic and copy the App Secret.

 5 - In the bot's code, add the FacebookAdapter.

-        a)Set the tokens in the file appsettings.json:
+    A)Set the tokens in the file appsettings.json:

     - VerifyToken (create one.
 It will be used to validate         received messages)
     - AppSecret (the one obtained in step 4)
     - AccessToken (the one obtained in step 3.c)

 6 - Using a tunneling tool like [Ngrok](https://ngrok.com/download), expose the bot's endpoint.

 7 - Go back to the Facebook for Developers page and click on Messenger, Settings.
     In the Webhooks section, click on Subscribe To Events button.

-        a) Complete the Callback URL with the ngrok https URL adding   '/api/messages'.
+    A) Complete the Callback URL with the ngrok https URL adding   '/api/messages'.
         Fill in the Verify Token with the one setted on your bot.
         Subscribe to the following events: messages,              messaging_postbacks, messaging_optins, messaging_deliveries

-        b) Click Verify and Save button.
+    B) Click Verify and Save button.

 8 - Subscribe the webhook to the Page.

 9 - Go to the Page and click Add a Button.

-        a) Select a Send Message button.
+    A) Select a Send Message button.

-        b) Select Messenger.
+    B) Select Messenger.

-        c) And click Finish button.
+    C) And click Finish button.

 10 - Finally, click on the button created and test your bot!

 ## Deploy the bot to Azure